 Brittany, a land of granite

-Indeed, six hundred million years ago France was entirely covered by a vast sea when the Earth's crust heaved under the thrust of the magma.
+Six hundred million years ago, a vast sea entirely covered France when the Earth's crust heaved under the thrust of the magma.

 These mountains were formed from solidified magma that produced impermeable crystalline rocks such as granite.